alan541/UCC-Dissertation/README.md

 Please note that to run the full 'Dissertation Main Code', all that is needed is the original data file 'Project_pt5'.
 The other completed files are provided is case the user wished to jump forward.

-Separate code was created in google colab for analysis by Artificial Neural Networks, and this code is entitled '
+Separate code was created in google colab for analysis by Artificial Neural Networks, and this code is entitled 'Dissertation (full